 Pacific Sunwear of California (PacSun) knows that teens aspire to the "swag" of the board sports world.
-The company operates about 730 mall-based apparel stores (down from 950 several years ago) in all 50 US states and Puerto Rico under the names Pacific Sunwear and PacSun, and an e-commerce site.
+The company operates more than 600 mall-based apparel stores (down from a peak of 950) in all 50 US states and Puerto Rico under the names Pacific Sunwear and PacSun, and an e-commerce site.
 It courts the young and active consumer by representing brands associated with surfing, skateboarding, and snowboarding, including apparel by Billabong, Volcom, and Quicksilver, as well as footwear by DC Shoes, and others.
 PacSun also sells its own private-label merchandise (Bullhead, Black Poppy, Kirra, and Nollie).
-Amid a steep decline in sales, the teen-focused chain is closing scores of stores.
+Amid a steep decline in sales, the teen-focused chain is closing hundreds of stores.

 All of PacSun's sales are rung up in the US and Puerto Rico.
 The company's largest markets are California (its home state), Texas, and Florida, which combined account for more than a quarter of its stores.

 Historically fast-growing, PacSun skid to a halt as the US economy and its sales sputtered.
-The retailer has shuttered more than 220 stores over the past four years.
-In fiscal 2012 (ends January) alone, the chain shuttered about 120 locations as it continues to downsize.
-No new locations are planned.
+Indeed, the retailer's store count has declined from a peak of 950 to about 600, with more closures planned in fiscal 2015.
 By closing underperforming shops and renegotiating lease agreements, the company aims to bolster its bottom line.
 PacSun is also taking steps to win back non-apparel sales lost to faster-growing brands, such as Zumiez.
-To reverse its slide and regain its street cred, PacSun is expanding the number of stores stocking footwear and accessories, which currently account for about 14% of total sales, down from about 33% in 2006.
+To reverse its slide and regain its street cred, PacSun is expanding the number of stores stocking footwear and accessories, which currently account for about 15% of total sales.
 Concurrently, in a bid to grow its business with young women, the chain has buffed up its tomboy image.
 PacSun has begun refurbishing its namesake stores to include bigger fitting rooms for women, and better lighting and displays.
-The company's proprietary brands account for a growing slice of its sales (52% in fiscal 2012 vs. 48% in fiscal 2010).
+The company's proprietary brands account for a growing slice of its sales (49% fiscal 2014).
 Leading the turnaround effort at PacSun is CEO Gary Schoenfeld.
 In late 2011 Schoenfeld drove a successful $160 million financing deal, infusing the company with $100 million in revolving credit and $60 million loan.